 Heritage Museum & Historic Village: Barn Museum Settler's CabinOla Schoolhouse Corn Crib 1934 Steam Locomotive Lane's Store Detached Cookhouse Henry County's First Library Raised Roof Cottage

 Amenities: Parking, Public Restroom, Accessiblity for mobility-impaired, Party facilities.
 Hours are 8am to 11pm.
 Tour available by appointment.
-Free admission.
+Free admission and parking.